-Birds include the bald eagle, red-cockaded woodpecker, wood stork, sandhill crane, northern harrier and crested caracara.
-The preserve is also home to the southeastern big-eared bat, Sherman’s fox squirrel, eastern indigo snake and gopher tortoise.
+Birds include the bald eagle, red-cockaded woodpecker, wood stork, sandhill crane, Northern harrier and crested caracara.
+The preserve is also home to the Southeastern big-eared bat, Sherman’s fox squirrel, Eastern indigo snake and gopher tortoise.
 The Florida panther has even been documented crossing the site!

 What to See: Plants

 The Disney Wilderness Preserve features cypress swamp, freshwater marsh, scrub, flatwoods and oak hammocks.
-A rejuvenated longleaf pine forest—replete with lush understory of native grasses, saw palmetto and other shrubs—is one result of the return of prescribed fire to the land.
+A rejuvenated longleaf pine forest—replete with a lush understory of native grasses, saw palmetto and other shrubs—is one result of the use of prescribed fire to the land.
 Key flowers include the fall-flowering ixia, Catesby’s lily and terrestrial orchids.

 2700 Scrub Jay Trail, Kissimmee, FL, 34759